 To a business owner with lots of things to worry about, you now know how to classify your freelance writers, but you don’t really want to hire two writers for a piece of content.

 You want a writer to produce effective copy that both brings people to your shops and has them invest in you when they get there.

 This is where Copymarketing comes in.
 The term Copymarketing isn’t in widespread use yet but it describes a more strategic, growth-orientated approach to managing your website content and marketing.

 Copymarketing combines copywriting and content marketing to produce hardworking types of content:

 - It’s engaging, useful, and optimized for search engines

 Landing pages, marketing campaigns, social media marketing, press releases, website service and about pages are some of the areas where content writing and copywriting skills work better combined.

-At Wednesday Genius, for example, you don’t have to worry about knowing what kind of freelance writing you need to pin down, because you get it all:
+Here, at Wednesday Genius, you don’t have to worry about knowing what kind of freelance writing you need to pin down, because you get it all:

-You’ll never need to ask us, “I need some piece of writing content but I don’t know if I need to hire a copywriter or a content writer.”
+You’ll never need to ask me, “I need some piece of writing content but I don’t know if I need to hire a copywriter or a content writer.”

 All you have to say is, “I want an article about XYZ that ranks on page one of Google and marks me out as an authority in my field and compels people to sign up to my mailing list.”